troyraen/PGB_testing/deploy2cloud_Aug2020/README.md

 - The __data storage__ (x2) and __processing__ (x1) components ingest the consumer's Pub/Sub stream and proceed with their function.
 These components store their output data to Cloud Storage and/or BigQuery, and publish it to a dedicated Pub/Sub topic/stream.

-In addition, there is a "__night conductor__" (running on a VM) that orchestrates the broker, starting and stoping resources/jobs on a daily schedule.
+In addition, there is a "__night conductor__" (running on a VM) that orchestrates the broker, starting up resources and jobs at night (and will shut them down in the morning, but that script isn't written yet).
-Some of it's functions still need to be triggered manually.

 Details: